Manage Cluster Roles (SDK)

 -d '{}'

-is the new role that is just created.
+Below is an example output. role_a is the new role that is just created.

 ['role_a']

-Grant a privilege or a privilege group to a role
+Grant a privilege group to a role

 In Zilliz Cloud, you can grant the followings to a role: